reskillamericans/website/content/learn-more/phases/phase-1.md

 to know about creating web sites and applications.
 We begin with the basics of HTML and CSS, and you'll build your first web page projects.

-We then continue on to an in-depth instruction in the JavaScript programming language.
+We then continue on to in-depth instruction in the JavaScript programming language.
 As before, we rely heavily on (fun) projects along the way to help cement concepts and build your confidence